Is Your Site Ready to Go Live?

 Have you configured Google Analytics?

-Are your ads serving properly?
+Are your ads serving properly and is sponsored content prepared correctly?

 If you plan on selling ads, make sure they are serving properly BEFORE you launch.
-Clients can be quite humorless when they cannot see the ads they paid to have appear on your site. - Have you set up your redirects?
+Clients can be quite humorless when they cannot see the ads they paid to have appear on your site.
+Metro Publisher offers convenient integrations with Google Ad Manager and Broadstreet.
+Visit this help section for more information: Ad Serving & Sales.
+We also provide help with Sponsored Content. -

 If your are migrating from an existing website, you can create redirects for popular URLs on the previous site to the location of that content on the new site.
-This is an advanced feature: Read how this works.
+This is an advanced feature: Read how this works..

 If you are satisfied that these tasks have been reasonably completed, then the next step is to make your site live.